groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/sign/barcode/Postnet-jpeg.md

     enable: true
     title: "Overview API"
     content: |
-        Sign your JPEG files with BARCODE signatures using Java easily.
+        Sign your Jpeg files with Barcode signatures using Java easily.
 You can use just a couple of Java code lines in any platform of your choice like - Windows, Linux, macOS.
-        You can put BARCODE on JPEG file in a very convenient way and for free.
-Besides that it is possible to sign JPEG files using advanced BARCODE options.
+        You can put Barcode on Jpeg file in a very convenient way and for free.
+Besides that it is possible to sign Jpeg files using advanced Barcode options.

-        There are a lot of options features to sign JPEG which you may use for your purposes:
+        There are a lot of options features to sign Jpeg which you may use for your purposes:

-        * BARCODE position on the page can be set up as absolutely as relatively;;
+        * Barcode position on the page can be set up as absolutely as relatively;;
-        * One BARCODE signature may be placed on specified pages of multi-page documents;;
+        * One Barcode signature may be placed on specified pages of multi-page documents;;
         * A lot of additional signature features like color, size, border etc. are available..

-        There are also saving options for signed JPEG file:
+        There are also saving options for signed Jpeg file:

         * after signing file might be saved with other supported format;
         * furthermore file can be encrypted with password or saved to memory stream.

-        Signing JPEG files with BARCODE provides vast amount opportunities for users.
+        Signing Jpeg files with Barcode provides vast amount opportunities for users.
 Moreover there is no need for any additional software installed - like MS Office, Open Office, Adobe Acrobat Reader etc.

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps to sign JPEG with BARCODE in Java"
+    title_left: "Steps to sign Jpeg with Barcode in Java"
     content_left: |
-        [GroupDocs.Signature for Java](https://products.groupdocs.com/signature/java/) provides ability to sign JPEG documents with BARCODE signatures quick and easily.
+        [GroupDocs.Signature for Java](https://products.groupdocs.com/signature/java/) provides ability to sign Jpeg documents with Barcode signatures quick and easily.

-        * Create an instance of Signature class providing JPEG file supposed to signing as path or memory stream
+        * Create an instance of Signature class providing Jpeg file supposed to signing as path or memory stream
         * Instantiate SignOptions class and set all demanded data.
-        * Invoke the Signature.Sign passing output JPEG file or memory stream
+        * Invoke the Signature.Sign passing output Jpeg file or memory stream

     title_right: "System Requirements"
     content_right: |